elenaruizdelacuesta/sci-toolbox/README.md

 ### Implementation
 After building the project, the interpolation module can be tested using the interpol_app.
 This application demonstrates the accuracy and efficiency of the implemented methods.

 In this case, we select the exponential function $y = e^x$ as the basis for our interpolation.
 In order to fulfil the specific requirements of the cardinal cubic B-spline interpolation using Boost, we generate equispaced nodes along the desired interval.
-From these equispaced nodes, we compute the corresponding values of y using the exponential function, thus providing the necessary data for the interpolation.
+From these equispaced nodes, we compute the corresponding values of $y$ using the exponential function, thus providing the necessary data for the interpolation.

-To carry out the interpolation, a specific interval was selected (x = [-4,4]).
+To carry out the interpolation, a specific interval was selected ($x \in [-4,4]$).
 Within this interval, 20 test points were generated to evaluate the interpolated function.

 ### Results
 In addition to performing interpolation, we conducted a detailed analysis of accuracy and efficiency for each implemented interpolation method.
 This analysis involved dynamically varying the number of nodes from 5 to 10.